ahernot/tag-indexer/README.md

 * v2.0.1: Add folder reading option in main.py which reads yearmonth from folder hierarchy and adds it in alias_dirpath_rel: generate_alias_relpath()
 * v2.0.2: Implement `cleaner.clean_dir` function
 * v2.0.3: Add instructions of use
-* v2.1: Add an option to modify the aliases' file creation datetimes to match their liked files'
+* v2.1: Add an option to modify the aliases' file creation datetimes to match their liked files', in `tag_processer.add_aliases`
 * v2.2: Add a `case_sensitivity` setting in `preferences.py`
 * v2.3: hard-store +ALIAS and -ALIAS >> on startup, rundown this task list first to avoid missing tags in case of crash
 * v2.3: Add naming the file according to datetime: add a .pysorter-datetime file which acts as a datetime beacon for the current folder